libp2p/js-libp2p/doc/LIMITS.md

 - Note: there currently isn't a way to specify different limits for incoming vs. outgoing.
 Connection limits are applied across both incoming and outgoing connections combined.
 There is a backlog item for this [here](https://github.com/libp2p/js-libp2p/issues/1508).

-We can also limit the number of connections in a "pending" state.
+We can also limit the number of connections in a 'pending' state.
 These connections have been opened by a remote peer but peer IDs have yet to be exchanged and/or connection encryption and multiplexing negotiated.
 Once this limit is hit further connections will be closed unless the remote peer has an address in the [allow list](#allowdeny-lists).

 All fields are optional.
 The default values are defined in [src/connection-manager/index.ts](https://github.com/libp2p/js-libp2p/blob/master/src/connection-manager/index.ts) - please see that file for the current values.